Kyrie21323/CharityBuzz/README.md

 ## Ethical Considerations

 ### Respect for Website’s Terms of Service:
-We have reviewed **Chuffed.org**'s [robots.txt](https://chuffed.org/robots.txt) and ensured that our web scraping complies with their guidelines.
+I have reviewed **Chuffed.org**'s [robots.txt](https://chuffed.org/robots.txt) and ensured that my web scraping complies with their guidelines.
 The scraping is done responsibly with proper rate limiting to avoid overwhelming the server.

 ### Data Handling and Privacy:
 - The data collected from **Chuffed.org** and the **News API** is used solely for educational purposes and personal analysis.
-- We do not collect or share any personally identifiable information.
+- I did not collect or share any personally identifiable information.
 - No sensitive data is stored or misused, ensuring compliance with user privacy guidelines.

 ### Responsible API Use:
-- Our use of the **News API** follows the terms of service, and API calls are limited to prevent excessive usage or overloading the server.
+- My use of the **News API** follows the terms of service, and API calls are limited to prevent excessive usage or overloading the server.

 ---